noseka1/noseka1.github.io/content/post/tripleo-installer-the-good.md

 Furthermore, the current way to modify OpenStack configuration properties is less straight forward.
 To configure a property, I have to first grep through the Puppet scripts to find out whether the desired property is managed by Puppet or not.
 Afterwards, I grep through the TripleO Heat templates to find out whether TripleO provides a direct template parameter to set the Puppet variable or not.
 Afterwards, I can either pass the parameter to the TripleO template or I set the Puppet variable in the extra config section or I'm on my own.

-{% blockquote %}
-I'd like to be able to easily modify any property in any configuration file on any OpenStack node.
+> I'd like to be able to easily modify any property in any configuration file on any OpenStack node.
-{% endblockquote %}

 OpenStack comes with tons of configuration properties and I think it would be great to have a more straight forward way to configure them.